sollarp/voice-assistant-chatgpt/README.md

 - LiveData.
 - MVVM architecture;
 - Clean Architecture;
-- Google Text-Speech;
+- Google Speech-Text streaming (grpc);
+- OpenAi Gpt3.5 streaming;
+- Manual Dependency Injection

 ## Development require:
-- implement voice control
 - add GPT4

 ## Conclusion:
+THIS PROJECT SHOULD NOT BE USED IN PRODUCTION.
+- The Google credential json is stored in "assests" folder for the simplicity.
+To use this in production would require an authentication server to store json credential.

+Dependency Injection used.
+- Demonstrates how to pass Context safely to Viemodel.

 This is an experimental project using Compose LazyColum.
 - Store conversation in LiveData

 Conversations stored in ViewModel as MutableList<ConversationModel> .
 However there is a problem with adding or changing item value in exiting conversationModel.
-Adding to the liveData like this: https://developer.android.com/topic/libraries/architecture/livedata#update_livedata_objects does not trigger the observer when recompensation happens but add a new ConversationModel object to a list of ConversationModel objects or the other solution to use HashMap.
+Adding to the liveData like this: https://developer.android.com/topic/libraries/architecture/livedata#update_livedata_objects does not trigger the observer when recompensation happens but add a new ConversationModel object to a list of Conversations or the other solution to use HashMap.

 - By Remember

 Following this https://developer.android.com/jetpack/compose/performance/bestpractices#avoid-backwards
-We can use “var count by remember { mutableStateOf(0) }” to store our list items what nice if data does not come from streaming API otherwise does not work.
+We can use “var count by remember { mutableStateOf(0) }” to store our list items would be nice if data does not come from streaming API otherwise does not work.

-- AutoScrolling in LazyColumn when streamin.
+- AutoScrolling in LazyColumn when streaming.

 Referring to this article https://developer.android.com/jetpack/compose/lists#react-to-scroll-position this require addition code to add lazyColumn